tobiasger/javascript-tutorial-en/1-js/01-getting-started/1-intro/article.md

 But as it evolved, JavaScript became a fully independent language, with its own specification called [ECMAScript](http://en.wikipedia.org/wiki/ECMAScript), and now it has no relation to Java at all.
 ```

-At present, JavaScript can execute not only in the browser, but also on the server, or actually on any device where exists a special program called [the JavaScript engine](https://en.wikipedia.org/wiki/JavaScript_engine).
+At the present, JavaScript can execute not only in the browser, but also on the server, or actually on any device where there exists a special program called [the JavaScript engine](https://en.wikipedia.org/wiki/JavaScript_engine).

 The browser has an embedded engine, sometimes it's also called a "JavaScript virtual machine".